Research

 Hematopoietic Stem Cell (HSC) Biology and Aging

-We conducts foundational research into the biology of hematopoietic stem and progenitor cells (HSPCs), focusing on the molecular and cellular mechanisms that regulate their self-renewal, differentiation, and maintenance across the lifespan.
+We conduct foundational research into the biology of hematopoietic stem and progenitor cells (HSPCs), focusing on the molecular and cellular mechanisms that regulate their self-renewal, differentiation, and maintenance across the lifespan of the individual.

-A key area of interest is how aging alters the function and fate of HSCs, resulting in reduced regenerative capacity, increased myeloid bias, and impaired immune output.
+A key area of interest is how aging alters the function and fate of HSCs, resulting in reduced regenerative capacity, increased myeloid bias, impaired adaptive immune cell output, and increased clonal dominance and malignant transformation.

-By employing high-resolution single-cell analyses, in vivo lineage tracing, and genetically engineered mouse models, the lab dissects the impact of age-associated changes on the hematopoietic hierarchy.
+By employing high-resolution single-cell analyses, in vivo lineage tracing, and genetically engineered mouse models, the lab dissects the impact of age-associated changes on the hematopoietic and immune system.

-This work provides critical insights into why the elderly are more susceptible to bone marrow failure, anemia, immune dysfunction, and hematologic malignancies, and informs strategies to rejuvenate or protect the stem cell compartment.
+This work provides critical insights into why the elderly are more susceptible to bone marrow failure, anemia, immune dysfunction, and hematologic malignancies, and informs strategies to protect or rejuvenate the stem cell compartment.

 Inflammation and Clonal Hematopoiesis